-Independent Arts' free Singing for Recovery sessions are based upon musical therapy that can help build your strength in breathing, movement, speech and confidence after suffering a stroke or living with a long term condition.
+Independent Arts' Singing for Recovery sessions are based upon musical therapy that can help build your strength in breathing, movement, speech and confidence after suffering a stroke or living with a long term condition.
+Sessions are led by experienced practitioner Erica Myers.
+A voluntary donation is appreciated.

 Singing for Recovery is held at St Mary's Hospital in the Stroke Unit Day Room each Thursday from 2pm – 3pm.